 Norris stressed she wants to ensure Hopkinsville is a safe place to live.

 The League of Women Voters forums continue this week.
-Here’s a schedule
+Here’s a schedule.

 Jennifer P. Brown is co-founder, publisher and editor of Hoptown Chronicle.
 You can reach her at editor@hoptownchronicle.org.
-She spent 30 years as a reporter and editor at the Kentucky New Era.
-She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+Brown was a reporter and editor at the Kentucky New Era, where she worked for 30 years.
+She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board past president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+She serves on the Hopkinsville History Foundation's board.